OliverAbraham/GoogleCalendarReader/README.md

 ## Running in Kubernetes

-Start a Pod with a deployment like the one om ny repo.
+Start a Pod with a deployment like the one on my repo.
 I have mounted the files from a configmap.
 There's a special point to be aware of:
 The token file for the oauth data cannot be write protected.
 Normally, when you start the app the first time, the google API will try to open up a browser, to redirect you to the google login page.
 Then, you'll be able to grant your app the rights to read your calendar.
 So, to be able to execute my app in a container, you can't do this, because the container has no browser.